A complete framework for Duke Elder exam preparation

 Diagnostics

-• Screening: high-risk infants with indirect ophthalmoscopy using a 28D lens.
+• Screening: High-risk infants with indirect ophthalmoscopy using a 28D lens.

 • All infants <32 weeks gestation or <1500g are high risk

-• If born 27-32 weeks OR > 32 weeks + <1500g → screen 4 weeks postnatal
+• If born 27-32 weeks OR > 32 weeks + <1500g: Screen at 4 weeks postnatal age

-• Stage 3 OR plus disease → screen weekly
+• Stage 3 OR plus disease: Screen weekly

 Recall from the lens chapter that indirect ophthalmoscopy allows the examiner to visualise up to the peripheral edges of the retina, to ensure lesions are not missed.